 It’s known as New Zealand’s adventure mecca, and if you’re a lover of the outdoors, chances are you’ve either already been or are planning an epic trip to Queenstown on the South Island.

 This spectacular mountain town set on the edge of Lake Wakatipu in the heart of the Remarkables mountain range is one of the most popular and beautiful destinations in the country.

-The amount of activities here are so diverse, but if you like putting one foot in front of the other, then you’re going to love hitting the trails and finding the best Queenstown walks around the lake and into the mountains.
+The amount of activities here is so diverse, but if you like putting one foot in front of the other, then you’re going to love hitting the hiking trails and finding the best Queenstown walks around the lake and into the mountains.